baliola/levy-demo-app/README.md

 ## License

-This project is licensed under the ISC License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the  Apache License 2.0 License.